People's Party of South Ossetia: 2011 election

 During the 2011 South Ossetian presidential election, party leader Kelekhsayev was barred from running, and even entering the country, as part of a law by President Kokoity preventing foreigners from entering the country ahead of the election.
-Kelekhsayev, who lives in North Ossetia, attempted to cross the border regardless, was beaten by police and arrested.
+Kelekhsayev attempted to cross the border regardless and was beaten by police and arrested.

 2014 election

 During the 2014 election the party was led by Alexander Pliev.
 Pliev, a veteran of the War in the Donbass would go on to be the Vice-Speaker of Parliament during the outbreak of the Russian Invasion of Ukraine and has repeatedly called Georgia and Ukraine fascist states.
 He also threatened military action when the Georgian police made a roadblock on the border near the village of Tsnelis.

 2019 election

 During the 2019 South Ossetian parliamentary election, the party was led by Amiran Diakonov, a longtime member of parliament for the party, and were supported by Eduard Kokoity who gave a speech at a party rally.